NicosKaralis/pushmeup/README.md

         $ openssl pkcs12 -in cert.p12 -out cert.pem -nodes -clcerts

 3. After you have created your ``pem`` file.
-Set the host, port and certificate file location on the APNS class.
-You just need to set this once:
+We create an APNS application object with our application config

+		APNSApp = APNS::Application.new(host,pem,port,pass)

-        APNS.host = 'gateway.push.apple.com'
+        APNSApp.host = 'gateway.push.apple.com'
         # gateway.sandbox.push.apple.com is default

-        APNS.port = 2195
+        APNSApp.port = 2195
         # this is also the default.
 Shouldn't ever have to set this, but just in case Apple goes crazy, you can.

-        APNS.pem  = '/path/to/pem/file'
+        APNSApp.pem  = '/path/to/pem/file'
         # this is the file you just created

-        APNS.pass = ''
+        APNSApp.pass = ''
         # Just in case your pem need a password

 ### Usage